WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/ig_setup.md

     * The recommended package id in this case is: `hl7.fhir.country.smart.xxx`
     * If there is no affiliate or the affiliate declines, other organizations may fulfill this role

 * The name of the repository depends on the organization
-  * for WHO, should be smart-xxxx (where xxxx is the name of the IG)
+  * for WHO IGs, should be smart-xxxx (where xxxx is the web-friendly code of the IG) (e.g. smart-immunizations-measles)

 * The repository SHOULD be based on the WHO repository template: https://github.com/WorldHealthOrganization/smart-ig-empty